tyzen9/tyzen9/README.md

 Home Assistant is free and open-source software for home automation designed to be a central control system for smart home devices with a focus on local control and privacy.
 It is one of my most time consuming passions and hobby, and experience I am happy to share with the community.
 - [Wiki - Home Assistant](https://github.com/tyzen9/homeassistant-config/wiki#-home-assistant-wiki) - Notes on my experience with Home Assistant
-- [Home Assistant Configuration](https://github.com/tyzen9/homeassistant-config) - Deep dive into the configuration that makes my Home Assistant instance function
+- [Home Assistant Configuration](https://github.com/tyzen9/homeassistant-config) - The high-level configuration behind my Home Assistant instance
-- [Adding Influx and Grafana](https://github.com/tyzen9/docker-ha-influxdb-grafana) - A Docker container for easily long term statistics support, and beautiful dashboards
+- [Adding Influx and Grafana](https://github.com/tyzen9/docker-ha-influxdb-grafana) - A Docker Stack for easily collecting long term HA statistics, and creating beautiful dashboards

 ## Servarr
 Servarr is an ecosystem of open-source applications designed for automating and managing personal media libraries.